eklicious/gke-load-tester/README.md

 ## Distribute Load Testing Using GKE

 The original online instructions can be found here: https://cloud.google.com/architecture/distributed-load-testing-using-gke It has diagrams and is more suited for copying/pasting etc. But PLEASE follow along this README too as steps have been optimized from much testing.
-The major difference is that the google lab uses a sample GAE app to load test, where in this case we will be load testing against MongoDB.
+The major difference is that the Google lab uses a sample AppEngine app to load test against (as opposed to testing against MDB) and their Git repo is dated using Locust 0.7 and isn't optimized for higher scale performance.

 ## Introduction